joelaul/joelaul/README.md

 ## 💬 Don't be a stranger!

-👀 I'm seeking opportunities in tech, media, and their intersection.
-I'm always searching for new connections to turn into solutions.
+👀🧪 I'm looking for full-time opportunities in web development.
+My goal is to bring care and creativity to each stage of the project lifecycle.

 🗣️ If that sounds like a good fit for your team, let's [talk before the robots take over!](http://joelaul.dev)